wmcraver/wmcraver.github.io/entries.md

 **Day 3**

 Day three and almost no progress.
 Today was my birthday and I had a lot going on at work.
 Then, we went to a baseball game for the evening.
 While I was at work on lunch, I read about rails templates that allow you to specify options for new rails applications.
 Pretty cool.
-Hopefuilly tomorrow will go better and I will be able to create something.
+Hopefully tomorrow will go better and I will be able to create something.

 **Day 2**